 Summer is in full swing and it’s time to get the kids outside having fun.
 We love playing games as a family but it can get expensive buying a lot of games.
-I decided it would be fun to make our own DIY Outdoor Games so I headed to Dollar General for the supplies.
+I decided it would be fun to make our own DIY Outdoor Games so I headed to the store for the supplies.
 It was really easy finding everything I needed for a few fun games I knew the kids would enjoy.
 Heck, hubby and I loved playing them too.

 Large Tic Tac Toe – make the tic tac toe game using a plastic table cloth, duct tape, and 2 different colors of plastic plates.
 Cut the table cloth so it is square then measure and tape off the tic tac toe area in 9 equal squares.
 Cost- $4

 Small kids can play it like regular tic tac toe, just on a larger scale.
 Older kids can play by tossing the plates like a Frisbee onto the square they want.
 They’re really having fun, I just snapped this photo at the wrong time to show that.

 Pool Noodle Football Toss – you will need 5 pool noodles, duct tape, a football, and rebar from the hardware store.
 Form 3 of the noodles into rings and tape where they meet.
 I taped each ring individually then taped them together.
 Tape the end ring noodles to the long ones.
 Place the 2 rebar pieces in the ground then slide the noodles over each one.
 Cost – $9

 You can give each hoop a different point system or just one point for each throw thru the hoop.
 We played it where you would get a point each time you tossed it thru.

 Fly Swatter Badminton – you will need flower fly swatters and whiffle golf balls.
 Cost – $2